dpolasky/TWIMExtract/README.md

 			raw files will always generate a new output file.
 		- Save info: Whether to save any information about the file (collision voltages or IM settings) to the output file as a header.
+		- For DT (drift time) extractions, output can be saved in milliseconds (ms) or bins. ms is the default, but may fail on some instrument types. ***IF MILLISECOND EXTRACTION FAILS, TRY USING BINS***

 	5) Select the type of extraction (RT, DT, or MZ) using the appropriate button.
 This will open a filechooser to select your desired range or rule file(s).
 Once the files are selected, extraction will begin.
 		NOTE: extraction may take some time.
 Typically a few seconds per range file, but can be longer for large raw files.

 Advanced/Other modes:
 	- Batch mode: To run multiple extractions in series, a batch can be generated.
 Batches consist of a single .csv file that contains the location of a FOLDER containing raw files in one column and a FOLDER containing range or rule files in the second column.
 Each line in the batch .csv represents a single extraction - that is,